Causes, Effects and Solutions to Industrial Pollution on Our Environment

 Ways to Control or Reduce Industrial Pollution

-However, industrial pollution is still rampant and will take many years to properly control and regulate.
-Many steps can be taken to seek permanent solutions to the problem.
+But despite the efforts, industrial pollution remains rampant and may take years of collective commitment to control and regulate properly.
+Here are some of the steps that can be taken to seek permanent solutions to the problem.

 1. Source Control

-Adopting new technology, efficient training of employees for safe use, and development of better technology for disposal of waste, and being more conscientious about the use of raw materials can help control industrial pollution at the source.
+Adopting new technology, effectively training staff for safe use, developing better waste disposal technologies, and being more mindful about the use of raw materials can all assist to limit industrial pollution at its source.

 2. Recycling